-The portfolio consists of auto receivables in an amount equal to EGP 1,629,428,569 arising under car installment-sale contracts initially co-originated by Contact Auto Credit (CAC) (41% of the principal outstanding balance), Star Auto Credit (25%), Bavarian - Contact Car Trading (BCCT) (17%), Contact Egyptian International Motor Credit (CEIM) (14%), Ezz El Arab-Contact Financial (ECF) (2%) and Modern Finance (Modern) (1%).
-The contracts have been written over the period between 29/09/2015 and 29/08/2017, in addition to a single contract originated on 31/12/2012.
-The contracts are concluded with retail clients domiciled in Egypt to finance the purchase of brand new (77%) and used (23%) passenger vehicles.
+The portfolio consists of auto receivables in an amount equal to EGP 2,541,177,977 arising under car installment-sale contracts initially co-originated by Contact Auto Credit (CAC) (38% of the principal outstanding balance), Star Auto Credit (34%), Bavarian - Contact Car Trading (BCCT) (15%), Contact Egyptian International Motor Credit (CEIM) (9%), Ezz El Arab-Contact Financial (ECF) (3%) and Modern Finance (Modern) (1%).
+The contracts have been written over the period between 10/20/2015 and 2/11/2019.
+The contracts are concluded with retail clients domiciled in Egypt to finance the purchase of brand new (76.8%) and used (23.2%) passenger vehicles.

-Similar to the previous seven issues, the current securitization pool includes a portion of used cars sales installment contracts, under the Originator's recently launched used car program.
+Similar to the previous eleven issues, the current securitization pool includes a portion of used cars sales installment contracts, under the Originator's used car program.
 The minimum down payment is 20% or 30% depending on the car make.
 The used cars eligible for refinancing also have to meet certain criteria in terms of mileage (max.
 65,000-85,000km) and maximum age at the date of application (3-5 years) and by the end of the contract date (7-9 years).
 The maximum available tenor is still 60 months, provided that the car does not exceed the maximum age by the end of the contract date.
-The current portfolio also includes a small part (1% of total principal outstanding) of staff car finance contracts, both used and new, which allow for only 15% minimum down payment for regular employees and 0% down payment for managers.
+The current portfolio also includes a small part of staff car finance contracts, both used and new cars, which allow for only 15% minimum down payment for regular employees and 0% down payment for managers.

-The maximum original maturity of all contracts in the securitization pool is 60 months and the weighted average original maturity is 47 months.
-The weighted average remaining term to maturity is 39 months.
-It is worth noting that with an average seasoning of 8 months, this portfolio is reasonably seasoned.
-Approximately half of the portfolio has been originated over the last 6 months, whereas around 30% of the portfolio is more than 1 year old.
+The maximum original maturity of all contracts in the securitization pool is 60 months and the weighted average original maturity is 41 months.
+The weighted average remaining term to maturity is 37 months.
+It is worth noting that with an average seasoning of 4 months, this portfolio is relatively young.
+Approximately 85% of the portfolio in terms of principal outstanding has been originated over the last 6 months, and the remaining 15% are between 6 and 12 months old.

-The number of contracts included in the portfolio is 5,475.
-The largest obligor in the pool accounts for only 0.11% of the total portfolio amount, given the company's single obligor limit of maximum 3 contracts and EGP 1,250,000 of principal outstanding for Mercedes or BMW, and EGP 750,000 for any other car make.
+The number of contracts included in the portfolio is 5,426.
+The largest obligor in the pool accounts for only 0.12% of the total portfolio amount, given the company's single obligor limit of maximum 3 contracts and EGP 2,000,000 of principal outstanding for luxurious makes (Mercedes, BMW, Porsche, Range Rover, Rolls Royce, etc.) and EGP 750,000 for any other car make.
 The single obligor exposure is calculated on a consolidated basis across Contact Auto Credit and all of its subsidiaries.

-The portfolio is well diversified in terms of car make including a total of 46 different brands.
-The top 5 brands account for 63.2% of the total principal outstanding of the pool, the top 10 - for a total of 83.7%, whereas the remaining 16.3% consist of less popular brands with concentrations below 2.5%.
+The portfolio is well diversified in terms of car make including a total of 47 different brands.
+Some concentrations exist, with Mercedes representing 34.5% in terms of principal outstanding, followed by BMW with 14.9%.
+The top 5 brands account for 66.5% of the total principal outstanding of the pool, the top 10 - for a total of 82.1%, whereas the remaining 17.9% consist of less popular brands with concentrations below 2%.
 As different car brands exhibit different rates of depreciations, a diversified pool is more likely to experience stable depreciation rate and successful recoveries on defaulted contracts, if any.
-It is also worth noting that luxury brands (for the purposes of this report MERIS has used EGP 500,000 as the cut-off point between luxury and non-luxury cars) account for approximately 52% of the total outstanding principal amount of the portfolio, which is an indication of the relatively high credit quality of the obligors.
+It is also worth noting that luxury brands (for the purposes of this report MERIS has used EGP 500,000 as the cut-off point between luxury and non-luxury cars) account for approximately 71% of the total outstanding principal amount of the portfolio, which is an indication of the relatively high credit quality of the obligors.